Foreign Exchange Policy

 A Non-Resident is allowed to open and maintain an External Account (any payment, receipt or transfer from or into an External Account is allowed provided that the Non-Resident is able to produce documentary evidence that the purpose of transaction complies with relevant FEP Notices) with a Financial Institution in Malaysia.
 The verification process is exempted for payment up to RM10,000 per transaction, transfer between external accounts of the same account holder, transaction to/from an exempted external account holder and any amount of cash withdrawal over the counter.

-Kindly read and understand the FEP Rules from BNM’s website at http://www.bnm.gov.my and by clicking on the ‘Foreign Exchange Policy’ tab to ensure all activities performed for your accounts maintained with RHB Group comply with FEP Rules at all times.
+For more information on FEP, kindly read and understand the FEP from BNM’s website at https://www.bnm.gov.my/fep to ensure all activities performed for your accounts maintained with RHB Group comply with FEP at all times.